Middleton Electric Traction Company: The routes as built

 The lines as built constituted the two routes operated by the company.
 The first route - described on running boards and fare tables as "Rhodes and Oldham" - running from Rhodes, a village south-west of Middleton via Middleton Town Centre to the Chadderton boundary with Oldham, east of Middleton.
 At Rhodes, the trams met those of Salford Corporation who ran a service from Rhodes to Eccles from 1902 until 1925.
 The lines were not connected - indeed there was a 50-yard gap.

 The second route running from Middleton town centre to Sudden (approximately one mile from the centre of Rochdale).
 The route from Middleton to Sudden was built by G. Freeman and Sons contractors at a price of £38,781 (about £12m in 2016).
 At Sudden, the trams met those of Rochdale Corporation on the Heywood service.
 Again, the lines were not connected and there was no through running.

-In April 1923, Middleton, Chadderton and Rochdale Councils decided to appoint J. B. Hamilton esq. (the then manager of Leeds Corporation Tramways) as technical adviser and Arthur Collins as financial adviser to conduct a feasibility study as to the purchase of the company's system.
+In April 1923, Middleton, Chadderton and Rochdale councils decided to appoint J. B. Hamilton (the then manager of Leeds Corporation Tramways) as technical adviser and Arthur Collins as financial adviser to conduct a feasibility study as to the purchase of the company's system.

 Fleet

 The fleet was housed at the company depot situated on Hilton Fold Lane, Middleton.
 Throughout its existence, the company owned a total of 38 tramway vehicles.
 From May 1920, the company also owned four chars-a-banc and three motor buses.
-Although most of the tramway fleet was single deck owing to the presence of a low bridge at Mills Hill, single deck tramway vehicles ran on both of the company's lines.
-Open top double deck trams ran on the Middleton to Sudden section only.
+Although most of the tramway fleet was single-deck owing to the presence of a low bridge at Mills Hill, single-deck tramway vehicles ran on both of the company's lines.
+Open top double-deck trams ran on the Middleton to Sudden section only.